TUDoAD/Abschlussarbeiten_Behr/SKOS-plot/readme.md

 run this first, in order to set up the installation of vocexcel properly

 # SKOS-plotter.py
+Uses vocexcel and ontospy.
+Use:

+	pip install ontospy[FULL] -U

 This first translates the SKOS-Template Excel-file you created to another one with defined IRIs for the concept names.
 Then, the respective SKOS-file in ttl-format as well as a dendrogram, and the documentation in html format are generated (see example dendrogram below).